Skipp-it/44_dungeon_crawl/README.md

-# Dungeon Crawl (sprint 1)

-## Story

-[Roguelikes](https://en.wikipedia.org/wiki/Roguelike) are one of the oldest types of video games, the earliest ones were made in the 70s, they were inspired a lot by tabletop RPGs.
-Roguelikes have the following in common usually:

-- They are tile-based.
-- The game is divided into turns, e.g. you make one action, then the other entities (monsters, allies, etc. controlled by the CPU) make one.
-- Usually the task is to explore a labyrinth and retrieve some treasure from its bottom.
-- They feature permadeath: if you die its game over, you need to start from the beginning again.
-- Are heavily using procedural generation: Levels, monster placement, items,.. are randomized, so the game does not get boring.

-Your task will be to create a roguelike!
-You can deviate from the rules above, the important bit is that it should be fun!

-## What are you going to learn?

-- Get more practice in OOP
-- Design patterns: layer separation (All of the game logic, i.e., player movement, game rules, and so on), is in the `logic` package, completely independent of user interface code.
-In principle, you could implement a completely different interface e.g. terminal, web, Virtual Reality, etc. for the same logic code.)

 ## Tasks

 1. Understand the existing code, classes and tests so you can make changes.
 You should do this before planning everything else.
 It will help you understand what is going on.